crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 ```

-From experience, trying to fill in this template with an LLM assistant can be a bit of a mess.
-The LLM assistant can get off track, generate a bunch of nonsense, skip entire sections, and make up unwanted sections.
+From experience, getting to complete a multi-part task like this one can be a bit of a mess.
+The LLM assistant can get off track, generate a bunch of nonsense, skip entire sections, make up unwanted sections, etc.

 To help with this, I made a daisy chain of prompts.
-Each prompt helps with a different aspect of event planning.
-I use the output of each chat session to build up my event plan, and use that growing event plan as the input to the next prompt/chat session.
-This helps to keep the collaboration with the LLM on the rails by constraining the output of the LLM.
-It also allows me to tell the LLM assistant when it's off track, and to guide it back in the right direction.
-Finally, I can clean up the output of each chat session before using it as the input to the next prompt/chat session.
+Each prompt focuses on filling one part of the event plan.
+Each chat session builds up the event plan.
+I then use this growing event plan as the input to the next prompt/chat session.
+The advantage of this is that I can guide the LLM at each step in the right direction, and edit the content before moving on.

 I don't have a ChatGPT pro subscription, so instead I ended up using ChatGPT-4 API calls (specifically `gpt-4-turbo-preview`) via my note-taking app, [Obsidian](https://obsidian.md/).
 All of the prompts I use are available in my [LLM-gathering](https://github.com/crypdick/LLM-gathering/) repository.

 # Throwing a Potluck

 To demonstrate, let's try to throw a potluck using the LLM assistant.

 ## Part 1: The purpose

-I'll start by filling in the first section of the template:
+The book emphasizes the importance of having a clear purpose for the event for it to be meaningful.
+To help define the purpose, I'll start by filling in the first section of the template:

 ```markdown
 # The occasion